lala-data/cmustudent-repository/mentalhealth_part2.md

 I gathered relevant pictures from unsplash and different web sources.
 I used Shorthand so that it could give much appeal for the story.
 I created Tableau from the data sources that were provided in the Part1.
-All the tableu visualizations are posted to Tableau Public .
+All the tableau visualizations are posted to Tableau Public .
 Its Embed code is linked to shorthand using the Custom HTML block.

+Draft version of project is [here](https://preview.shorthand.com/rlsvhtFJnpE6mP0u)

 ## User Research and Interviews Feedback: